jimhigson/oboe.js/writing/main/3_Background.md

 function handleResponse( response ){

    response.people.forEach( function( person ){
-      addPersonToDb( p.firstName, p.town );
+      addPersonToDb( p.name, p.town );
    });
 }
 ~~~~

+\newpage

-One weakness I can identify in this means of drilling down is that the
+One weakness in this means of drilling down is that the
-code making the inspections is quite tightly coupled to the thing that
+code making the inspection is quite tightly coupled to the precise
-it is inspecting.
+structure of the thing that it is inspecting.
 Taking the above example, if the resource being
-fetched were later refactored such that the firstName concept were
+fetched were later refactored such that the town concept were
-replaced with a structured name formed as a firstname-surname pair, the
+refactored into a fuller address with a town-county-country tuple, the
-code addressing the structure would also have to change.
+code addressing the structure would also have to change just to continue
+to do the same thing.

+In *the Red Queen's race* it took "all the running
+you can do, to keep in the same place".
+Ideally as a programmer I'd like
+to expend effort to make my code to do
+something new, or to perform something that it already did better, not so
+that it can stay still.

-Whilst following the object oriented principle of encapsulation of data,
+Following an object oriented encapsulation of data,
-such that the caller does not have to concern themselves with the data
+such that a caller does not have to concern themselves with the data
-structures hidden behind the getter, the internal implementation may be
+structures behind an interface, the internal implementation may be
-changed without disruptions to the rest of the code base, no similar
+changed without disruptions to the rest of the code base.
+However
-abstraction is provided for when the structure of the composition of the
+when the structure of the inter-object composition is revised,
-model objects is revised.

-Given an Agile environment where the shape of data is refactored
-regularly, this would be a problem when programming against any kind of
-resource; for example, if change of objects formats propagates knock-on
-changes where ever the object is used it is very difficult to commit
-small diffs to the VCS which make incremental changes to a tightly
-focused area of the system.
+isolation from the changes is less often recognised as a desirable
+trait.
 A method of programming which truly embraced
-extreme programming would allow constant change without disparate,
+extreme programming would allow structural refactoring to occur without disparate,
-barely related parts having to be modified in parallel when structural
+parts having to be modified in parallel.

-refactoring occurs.
-The coupling is all the more acute where the format
-of the item being inspected is defined by an independently maintained
-service.
+Although this kind of drill-down programming is commonly practiced
+and not generally recognised as a code smell, requiring knock-on changes
+when an unrelated system is refactored seems to me as undesirable
+here as it would be anywhere else.

-Extraneous changes dilute the changelog, making it less easily defined
+Extraneous changes dilute a VCS changelog, making it less easily to later follow
-by code changes which are intrinsically linked to the actual change in
+a narrative of code changes which are linked to the progress of a program,
-the logic being expressed by the program, and therefore to the thinking
+and therefore harder to later understand the thinking behind the change
-behind the change and the reason for the change.
+and the reason for the change.

 The JsonPath and XPath selector languages
 -----------------------------------------